 How to Use PowerSheets

 After the brainstorming and goal setting pages, the PowerSheets planner is broken into quarters and months.
-Each section is separated by heavy-duty tabs, which I appreciate as a planner and stationery nerd.
+Each section is separated by heavy-duty tabs.

 But it’s doesn’t stop there.